-- 10. Risk Management, the risk management committee engages in establishing the total risk management.
-Adequacy and efficiency of the company's risk management system will be reviewed at least once a year.
-The early warning system will be in place for irregularity scanning. - 11.
-The board of director sets at least 4 board meeting every 3 months, and 2 additional meetings: one is a meeting before one month of annual shareholders' meeting and the other one is a meeting for annual budget, each director of the board is notified in advance.
-For the flow of the company's operations, there are monthly executive meetings where the board entitles the meeting to make decisions.
-In every board meetings, the board of directors is informed about matters that have been approved by the Company's executive meeting to ensure that the board is able to supervise, control, and monitor the work of managements on a regular basis. - 12.
 In board meetings, the chairman, managing director, and secretary consider agendas.
 This is to ensure that the agendas cover important matters.
-Each director may propose agendas independently. - 13.
+Each director may propose agendas independently.

 The board's secretary sends meeting documents to each director in advance of the meeting date.
 The documents are concise.
-Confidential issues that cannot be disclosed in writing or prior to the meetings are brought to be discussed during the meetings. - 14.
+Confidential issues that cannot be disclosed in writing or prior to the meetings are brought to be discussed during the meetings.

 In a board of directors meeting, the chairman of the board allocates adequate meeting time for managements' presentations and comprehensive directors' discussions.
 The chairman encourages careful consideration in the meeting.
 Directors pay attention to each issue presented in the meeting, including issues concerning governance of the company.
 Top executives from different departments attend the board meeting to present details on the issues that they are responsible for in order to facilitate the Board's decision-making.
 The Board also has a chance to know more about the top executives, as well as has access to important additional information through the top executives.
-Directors may request more information about issues in the meeting from the company's secretary. - 15.
+Directors may request more information about issues in the meeting from the company's secretary.

 Minutes of the board of directors' meetings include such important matters as dates, times, names of directors who are present and absent, summaries of proposals, summaries of discussions and remarks, resolutions, opinions from directors who disagree, names of people preparing minutes, and names of those approving minutes.
 The minutes are bound and easy to retrieve.
 They cannot be changed.
 Numbers of the board meetings and attendance are disclosed.
 The board sets a meeting every 3 months in a year, and the executive committee has monthly meetings concerning the company's operating results.
 Information from the executive committee meetings is presented to the corporate board of directors.

-In 2013, the board evaluated its works according to the applicable SET evaluation criteria.
+In 2014, the board evaluated its works according to the applicable SET evaluation criteria.
 Also, there were evaluations of directors in groups and individually.
 The board considered the evaluation results and put forward recommendations for improvement.